OpenSciViz/cloud/README.md

       virt-who                0:off	1:off	2:on	3:on	4:on	5:on	6:off
    </pre>

     The above hopefully ensured a fast / simple boot-up.
-One must then manually "service name start" of the items listed above that indicate "off".
+One must then manually "service name start" (some) of the items listed above that indicate "off".
+In fact two of the daemons should remain "off" -- dnsmasq and nscd.
+    Evidently libvirtd spawns dnsmasq, which it needs, but if dnsmasq is alreay up when libvirtd attempts to spawn it, the cloudstack hyoervisor agent can get confused.
+Also, since dnsmasqd can cache DNS entries, avoid potential cache conflicts by keeping nscd off (the other DNS cache daemon) ...

    Notice that libvirtd should be up immediately after reboot, but any subsequent edit of /etc/libvirt* conf. files will require a restart.
 It's worth